Are you having a hard time deciding how much to charge for your membership site?

 This is the one you’re probably least excited about!

-Competitors can be a nuisance, but you have to accept that they exist and you can learn a lot from them.
+But you have to accept that they exist and you can learn a lot from them.

 So, grab your binoculars and start scanning the market to see who else is out there competing for your member’s time, attention and money.
 You’ve got to look beyond other memberships and consider things like courses, private coaching sessions, books and so on.